sybip/gtm-lab/README.md

 Make sure to select the 915MHz "USA" version, which covers all goTenna Mesh bands worldwide.

-The Sparkfun WRL-15006 has the worst RX performance of all supported models and is therefore the least recommended.
+In the author's personal experience, the Sparkfun WRL-15006 had the worst RX performance of all supported models and is therefore the least recommended.
 If you already have one, use it while you're waiting for your T-Beam order to arrive. :)

 The 1W Sparkfun MicroMod shows promise but needs more testing.